Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 [registering as a group](/chanreg).

-We also recommend against using `+O` or `+V` as these flags mean people will be given Operator or Voiced status on joining a channel.
+We also recommend against using `+O` or `+V` as these flags mean people will be given operator or voiced status on joining a channel.
 See [the catalyst guide](/guides/catalyst#only-be-opped-up-when-necessary) for the philosophy behind this.